Updated August 16, 2021

 Policies for in-person visits to SHC Offices and Clinic:

-- All walk-in Clinic and Prevention services (Suite 100) require an appointment.
+- All walk-in visits for Clinic and Prevention services (Suite 100) require an appointment.
 We anticipate some walk-in events being scheduled over the summer of 2021.

-- All patients with a scheduled appointment for the Clinic or Prevention services will be required to wear a face covering while in the building if they are unable to provide documentation of full vaccination.
+- All patients with a scheduled appointment for Clinic or Prevention services will be required to wear a face covering while in the building if they are unable to provide documentation of full vaccination.
 Mask use is encouraged even if you are vaccinated!

 - The administrative and housing offices (Suite 250) continue to be closed to the public.
 Appointments available by calling: (573) 875-8687.